Dolores O'Riordan: Memorial service

-On 21 January 2018, O'Riordan's funeral opened three days of mourning in Ireland.
-Funeral plans included a service reserved for extended family and close friends.
 A three-day funeral in her hometown, with O'Riordan lying in repose, lasted from 20 to 22 January at St Joseph's Church.
-In a tribute normally reserved for heads of State, thousands streamed past her open coffin, in a four-hour public reposing inside St Joseph's Church in the city.
+In a tribute normally reserved for heads of state, thousands streamed past her open coffin in a four-hour public reposing inside the church.
 O'Riordan, wearing dark eyeshadow, with raven hair, was laid out wearing black and holding a set of pearl rosary beads.
-O'Riordan's music was played, while photographs of the singer performing and one of her songs with Pope John Paul II were placed along the walls.
+O'Riordan's music was played, while photographs of the singer performing one of her songs and posing with Pope John Paul II were placed along the walls.
 Friends left a floral tribute next to the coffin, which read: "The song has ended, but the memories linger on".
+Young and old travelled from all over the world—including from Spain, China and South America—to pay their respects in person.

 O'Riordan was buried on 23 January after a service at Saint Ailbe's Roman Catholic Church, Ballybricken, County Limerick; it began with the studio recording of "Ave Maria" as sung by O'Riordan and Luciano Pavarotti.
 At the end of the service, the Cranberries' song "When You're Gone" was played.
 Among the attendees at her funeral were her mother, Eileen; her three children and their father, O'Riordan's former husband, Don Burton; her sister and brothers; all Cranberries members; O'Riordan's boyfriend, Olé Koretsky; Ireland's president, Michael D. Higgins; former rugby union player Ronan O'Gara; and Bono's wife, Ali Hewson.
 O'Riordan was buried alongside her father.